BiltuDas1/BiltuDas1/README.md

 ### Hi there 👋

-I'm BiltuDas1, 17 years old guy like to Research About new things.
+I'm BiltuDas1, 17 years old guy who like to Research About new things.
 Me not Pro into Everything, I Know only Batch, Bash, HTML, CSS, and little bit about Python.

 <!--